 Valuation techniques that rely to a greater extent on unobservable inputs require a higher level of management judgement to calculate a fair value than those based wholly on observable inputs relating to the discount rate and the gold forward price.
-The valuation of Deferred Consideration is highly sensitive to changes in assumptions relating the gold forward prices beyond 10 years
+The valuation of Deferred Consideration is highly sensitive to changes in current gold price and to a lesser extent gold forward prices beyond 10 years.

 Sensitivity analysis has been performed in respect of the GOFO beyond 10 years.
-The value of deferred consideration based on the maximum and minimum historical rolling average estimated 10-year gold forward price of 1% and 7% would be US\$109.5 million (2011 US\$103.1 million) and US\$206.9 million (2011.
-US\$199.0 million) respectively, which highlights the sensitivity of the calculation.
-The present value of Deferred Consideration receivable recognised at 31.0 ecember 2012 of US\$117.7 million is considered to be a reasonable approximation of fair value.
+The value of deferred consideration based on the maximum and minimum historical rolling average estimated 10-year gold forward price of 1% and 7% would be US\$74.2 million (2012.
+US\$109.5 million) and US\$126.4 million (2012.
+US\$206.9 million) respectively, which highlights the sensitivity of the calculation.
+The present value of Deferred Consideration receivable recognised at 31 December 2013 of US\$85.4 million is considered to be a reasonable approximation of fair value.